Call for Abstracts

 Abstract:

 The presence or absence of conflict of interest to be disclosed for the author (including co-authors) will be automatically shown at the end of the abstract, according to “the detailed rules of the standard for disclosure in the Japanese Ophthalmological Society."
-For categories F, C and R, only class IV (over 5,000,000 yen) will be correspond to “presence".
+For categories F, C and R, only class IV (over 5,000,000 yen) will be corresponded to “presence".

 Slide and Poster: